nab138/discord-mc-bot/README.md

 Run `npm i`

-Download the pgrok binary from https://github.com/jerson/pgrok/releases (Windows: Download the .exe) (Linux/mac: Download the BINARY, not the deb, rpm, etc, and make sure it is marked as executable) and put it in the folder with all the other files
+Download pgrok from [here](https://github.com/jerson/pgrok/releases) (Windows: Download the windows version that matches your arhitecture and extract it.)
+(Linux/mac: Download the BINARY, not the deb/rpm, extract it, and make sure the binary is marked as executable) and put the .exe/binary in the folder with all the other files

 Run `node .`